orbs-network/nebula/private/orbs-private-blockchain.md

 If this is the case it means that the network is alive and healthy.

 You can also SSH into the machines using your public key and *ubuntu* username.

+### Troubleshooting

+1. If you get terraform error that your IP does not exist, check if it belongs to the region where you are trying to provision the node (`private/nodes/node1.json`) for `example-node1` and so on.

+2. If new blocks aren't being created, the most basic problem that we might face is communication issue.
+Please verify that all nodes are accessible from each other.
+You can find configuration of virtual chains in `private/templates/boyar.json`.
+By default, the nodes should be able to access each other via port `4400`.

+3. You can further investigate Terraform files in `~/.nebula` and manually alter sources for these files in `resources/terraform/aws` to your liking.
+However, we would advise against it.

+4. If you are manually running Terraform, don't forget to detach your node IP from state so it wouldn't be released: `terraform state rm aws_eip.eip_manager`.

+5. If you are trying to destroy all blocks history, you have to manually removed all volumes with names `orbs-network-chain-*`.

+6. Contact the authors of this guide.

+### Known bugs

+- `nodeCount` that is not equal `2` is *not supported* (Docker Swarm cluster can only have 2 workers at the moment).